paritytech/substrate/bin/utils/subkey/README.md

 ## Satefy first

-`subkey` does not need any internet connection to work.
-For the best levels of security, you should be using `subkey` on a machine that is **not connected** to the internet.
+`subkey` does not need an internet connection to work.
+Indeed, for the best security, you should be using `subkey` on a machine that is **not connected** to the internet.

 `subkey` deals with **seeds** and **private keys**.
 Make sure to use `subkey` in a safe environment (ie. no one looking over your shoulder) and on a safe computer (ie. no one able to check you commands history).